orca-scan/grafana-orca-datasource/src/README.md

 .
 ├── src
 │   ├── components
-│   │   ├── ConfigEditor.tsx       # UI where the Orca API key is stored
+│   │   ├── ConfigEditor.tsx       # UI where the Orca Scan API key is stored
 │   │   └── QueryEditor.tsx        # UI where the sheet and time field are selected
 │   ├── datasource.ts              # calls backend resources, maps rows to Grafana data frames
 │   ├── module.ts                  # registers the datasource so Grafana can load it
 │   └── plugin.json                # plugin metadata bundled into dist
 ├── pkg
-│   ├── main.go                    # Go backend that calls the Orca API and serves /resources/* │   └── models                     # shared Go structures for settings and query payloads ├── dist                           # built frontend bundle + backend binary that Grafana executes └── docker-compose.yaml            # local Grafana container mounting ./dist
+│   ├── main.go                    # Go backend that calls the Orca Scan REST API and serves /resources/* │   └── models                     # shared Go structures for settings and query payloads ├── dist                           # built frontend bundle + backend binary that Grafana executes └── docker-compose.yaml            # local Grafana container mounting ./dist